dib-lab/2020-paper-sourmash-gather/manuscript.md

 belonging to the genome that has the highest containment count from the metagenome (ref alg above).
-This results in a progressive classification of the known k-mers in the metagenome to specific genomes, in rank order of number of contained hashes.
-Note that in cases where equivalent matches are available at a particular rank, a match is chosen at random.
+This results in a progressive classification of the known k-mers in the metagenome to specific genomes, in rank order of number of contained hashes.[^equivalent]

+[^equivalent]: In our current implementation in `sourmash`, when equivalent matches are available for a given rank, a match is chosen at random.
+This is an implementation decision that is not intrinsic to the algorithm itself.

 In Figure @fig:gather0, we show the results of this iterative decomposition of the mock metagenome from